ctrueden/equilibrium/_pages/events/case-01.md

   * Lists recent sales of antiquities; one to **[Gavin Pepperpotts](../dossiers/gavin-pepperpotts)**, Callie's executive
   * Two pages (from 3 and 8 weeks ago) torn out
   * Upon close examination, the numbers don't add up—Sartan was skimming
-* Locked chest containing IOUs and losing gambling tickets from the Beastly Coliseum
+* Locked chest containing IOUs and losing gambling tickets from the Beastly Colosseum
 * Sartan was obviously petrified, but how?
   * **Cockatrice** has a petrifying bite, but it wears off after 24 hours.
     * A cockatrice is not strong enough to destroy one of its stone victims.
 It usually just flees afterwards.